The new energy efficiency label

 Respect to conventional C5-based foam, HFO solution can reduce the conductivity of approximately 15%, requiring sometimes a few of material overpacking, while a 50/50 C5/HFO solution can reduce the conductivity of 10% with a few points of material saving as well.

-Adding VAI technology on top of the new formulation can give up to 5% of materials additional saving and a further 2% improvement on the lambda value.
+Adding VAI technology on top of the new formulation can give up to 5% of materials additional saving and up to 10% improvement on the lambda value.